codingwithmagga/mathvizanimator/README.md

 * Animations like FadeIn or FadeOut

-* Interface to create videos by using ffmpeg
+* Interface to create videos by using FFmpeg

 ## Getting Started